Third Covid wave in India may peak in early Feb: IIT-Kanpur study | Health

 - India

-The third wave of the COVID-19 pandemic in India may peak by February 3, 2022, claims a modeling study by researchers at the Indian Institute of Technology Kanpur.
+The third wave of the COVID-19 pandemic in India may peak by February 3, 2022, claims a modelling study by researchers at Indian Institute of Technology Kanpur.

-However, the forecast is based on the assumption that India will follow the trends of rising in cases seen in many countries globally driven by the Omicron variant of coronavirus.
+However, the forecast is based on the assumption that India will follow the trends of rise in cases seen in many countries globally driven by the Omicron variant of coronavirus.

+The IIT study came even as the government said on Friday that the world is witnessing a fourth surge in COVID-19 cases, and cautioned people against lowering the guard, particulary during year-end festivities.

+Officials said the predominant strain in India continued to be Delta, and urged people to avoid crowding and unnecessary travel while maintaining COVID-19-appropriate behaviour.

 The yet-to-be peer-reviewed study, posted on the preprint repository MedRxiv on December 21, used a statistical tool named the Gaussian Mixture model to forecast the third wave.